runekaagaard/mcp-notmuch-sendmail/README.md

   ```

 - **compose_email_reply**
-  - Compose a reply to an existing email thread
+  - Compose a reply to an existing email thread.
+A signature will be automatically added if SENDMAIL_EMAIL_SIGNATURE_HTML is set.
   - Inputs:
     - `thread_id` (string): Thread ID to reply to
     - `subject` (string): Email subject